This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Get Matched with a Leading Birth Injury Attorney in Your Area

-Get Help NowBone fractures, including skull fractures, can also occur during birth when too much force is applied to a baby’s fragile bones.
+Bone fractures, including skull fractures, can also occur during birth when too much force is applied to a baby’s fragile bones.

 Surgical Birth Injury Treatment

-Surgery is an option for treatment for some types of birth injury, including severe nerve damage and skull fractures.
+Surgery is an option for treatment for some types of birth injuries, including severe nerve damage and skull fractures.
 Nerve damage to the brachial plexus is relatively common and is caused by stretching between the shoulder and head as the baby emerges from the birth canal.[3]

 For most babies, the damage is mild.
 Mild nerve injuries heal with time and either no treatment or minimal care.
 For those with more severe damage, including torn nerves, surgery may be used to attempt to repair the nerves.